VisRank

 How to fix your AEO signals in 5 steps

-SpeakableSpecificationJSON-LD block targeting that element's CSS selector. - Verify with VisRank.
-Run a free scan → after each fix to confirm the check passes.
+5. Verify with VisRank.
+Run a free scan after each fix to confirm the check passes.
 New scans reflect changes immediately.

 Key takeaways

-- VisRank checks 49 signals across SEO, AEO, Security, and Local — more than any other free tool.
+• VisRank checks 49 core signals across SEO, AEO, Security, and Local.
 The full AI search optimization guide explains all four categories.

-- AI Citability — pages with definition blocks, statistics, TL;DRs, and comparison patterns get cited more.
-Prose-only pages get skipped.
+• AI Citability - pages with definition blocks, statistics, TL;DRs, and comparison patterns are easier to extract and verify than prose-only pages.

 Check your website's SEO & AEO score